 Function Details Date Displays the date that the X-ray machine recorded the images.
+Note: Your organisation may have configured the date format used in the Annalise Viewer.
+If so, the details you see may not match the images in this guide.
 View Indicates the view from which the image was taken.
 Time Displays the time that the X-ray machine recorded the image.